EduMIPS64/edumips64/docs/design/web-ui-roadmap.md

 In the milestone list, stories will be addressed with the initial of their section and then the number of the story (e.g., `BREAK support` is `E.6`).

+## Introduction

+EduMIPS64 was born in 2006 as a desktop application, even if it initially ran as a Java applet in addition to running as a desktop app.

+As technology evolved, Java applets became obsolete, and EduMIPS64 doesn't run as an applet anymore, but the idea of running the simulator on a browser is still something useful, because it reduces installation friction and enables lots of scenarios that are simply not possible in a desktop application.

+In 2016, the core parts of the simulator were cleaned up and separated from the rest of the application, and cross-compiled to JavaScript with Google Web Toolkit.

+This document analyzes the work necessary to build a modern, clean web UI for EduMIPS64 and, by extension, refine the Java -> JS API created with GWT.

 ## Milestones
 ### Alpha (EduMIPS64 2.0-alpha)
 Status: **In Progress**